migudel/angular-code-smell-catalog/code-smell/no_usage_of_pipes.md

 - **Violates separation of concerns**: Transformation logic is embedded either in the component logic or directly within the template, rather than being cleanly abstracted.
 - **Decreases template readability**: Using functions or getters instead of pipes results in less expressive and harder-to-read templates.
-- **Hurts performance**: Methods called in the template are re-evaluated on every change detection cycle—even if their inputs haven't changed.
+- **Hurts performance**: Methods called in the template are re-evaluated on every change detection cycle —even if their inputs haven't changed.
 - **Reduces maintainability and scalability**: Duplicating transformation logic across multiple components or controllers increases the likelihood of inconsistencies and bugs.
 - **Neglects the benefits of pure pipes**: Pure pipes are automatically memoized and optimized by Angular, making them a lightweight and efficient solution when inputs remain unchanged.
 - **Limits reusability**: Logic that could be encapsulated in a declarative, testable, and reusable pipe remains fragmented or duplicated.